lucabk/Full-Stack-Open/README.md

 - **part7: React router, custom hooks, styling app with CSS and webpack** (in progess..)
   - **anecdote**: New version of the anecdote voting application with React Router.
+  - **blog list**: New version of the application with Redux, React Router, comments and styling.

 - **part9: TypeScript** (in progess..)
   - **bmi**: first steps with TS.